warbe-maker/VBA-Component-Management/README.md

 ## Configuration
 When the [CompMan.xlsb][1] Workbook is opened for the first time and/or when the configuration is incomplete or incorrect, a configuration dialog opens for the following items to be configured or corrected:
 #### Serviced Development and Test Folder
-CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service is only provided for Workbooks opened from within this folder,  dedicated for the development and maintenance of Workbooks (VB-Projects respectively).
+The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks opened from within this folder.
+When no such folder is configured or invalid the service will be denied without notice for Workbooks the service is [enabled](#enabling-the-services).
 #### Add-in Folder
 The folder defaults to the _Application.AltStartupPath_ when one is already specified or in use respectively.
-The specified or confirmed folder is (or becomes) the _Application.AltStartupPath_.
+The located/specified folder is (or becomes) the _Application.AltStartupPath_.
 The folder is obligatory only when CompMan is setup as _Add-in-Instance_.
+When no Add-in folder is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
 #### Export Folder
 Folder within the dedicated Workbook folder into which the _Export_ service exports modified _VB-Components_.
 #### Serviced Synchronization Target Folder